IoT in manufacturing:

 Benefit

-As a result, manufacturers can reduce the risk of costly accidents or lost time.
+With an IoT-powered safety management system in place, manufacturers can reduce the risk of costly accidents or lost time.

 Data-driven decision making